 We primarily direct our sales and marketing efforts at physicians who would utilize our surgical facilities.
 Marketing activities directed at physicians and other health care providers are coordinated locally by the individual surgical facility and are supplemented by dedicated corporate personnel.
 These activities generally emphasize the benefits offered by our surgical facilities compared to other facilities in the market, such as the proximity of our surgical facilities to physicians' offices, the ability to schedule consecutive cases without preemption by inpatient or emergency procedures, the efficient turnaround time between cases, our advanced surgical equipment and our simplified administrative procedures.
-Although the facility administrator is the primary point of contact, physicians who utilize our surgical facilities are important sources of recommendations to other physicians regarding the benefits of using our surgical facilities.
+Although the facility administrator is the primary point of contact, physicians who utilize our surgical facilities.
 Recruiting teams develop a target list of physicians, and we continually review our progress in successfully recruiting additional local physicians.